 Do not keep any information regarding an employee’s personal information, work product, emails or opinions about the employee.
 You should also discard copies of employee identification cards, such as Social Security cards, government identification cards, driver’s licenses and passports.

 “Once the use of these items is done, they should be destroyed to prevent any unauthorized duplication or breach,” said Anderson.

-“The American with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA) require that confidential medical information should be kept separate from the personnel file so that no one but the designated HR or company official has access to them,” said Anderson.
+“The Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA) require that confidential medical information should be kept separate from the personnel file so that no one but the designated HR or company official has access to them,” said Anderson.

 Personnel records can also be invaluable in the event you are sued by a current or former employee.

 “[A personnel file] is usually the first thing your lawyer will ask for if the employee is suing (or threatening to sue) you,” said Weinstein.
-“Having it in one place, ideally electronically, so that you can provide it to your attorney for their review, is very good practice.
+“Having it in one place, ideally electronically, so that you can provide it to your attorney for their review is very good practice.
 Not only will that save you in legal fees, but a well-maintained file could provide a nice legal defense to any claims.”